jpslate/Hello-World/README.md

 Hello Humans!

-Robot here, I like Node,js and Coffeescript (that's what I'm made of!).
+Robot here, I like Node.js and Coffeescript (that's what I'm made of!).
 I've had tacos on the moon and find them far superior to Earth tacos.